equinor/flotilla/frontend/README.md

 The application reads custom environment variables from the `.env` file on startup.
 The files need to be prefixed `REACT_APP_` to be included in the application.
 These are parsed and defined in [config.ts](./src/config.ts).

+## Run locally with Staging and Prod Databases

+To run locally towards the databases follow the steps below:

+1. Change UseInMemoryDatabase to false on appsettings.Local and set ASPNETCORE_ENVIRONMENT to the correct environment on launchSettings.json.
+2. Update AZURE_CLIENT_ID and AZURE_CLIENT_SECRET in the .env located in backend/api folder.
+3. Update REACT_APP_BACKEND_API_SCOPE in the .env located in the frontend folder.